 - Remember that Chinese varieties of pine nuts have a stronger flavor than the milder Mediterranean and Italian varieties.

-There are other ways you can use pine nuts in your cooking.
-And one of them is following these recipes.
+There are other ways you can use pine nuts in your cooking, such as the following recipes.

 Any Delicious Pine Nut Recipes?